 After a little two-year-old boy had slipped into a septic tank and was drowning the only one that could save him was his 13-year-old neighbor.
 The opening was too small for any adult to squeeze into.
 Without hesitation, she sprang into action and was lowered into the hole.
 After some struggle, she was able to pull the boy out and adults that were standing by got the water out of his lungs.
 Read more about the way this teen rescued a little boy.

 Letting in some light

 After losing a loved one it’s hard to find holiday cheer.
 After one family lost their son to suicide they didn’t have the strength to decorate for Christmas.
 Then, a stranger, Carson Zickgraf, stepped in to decorate their house with lights.
 Zickgraf makes it his mission to find families affected by suicide and bring them some holiday light.
 He doesn’t know the families he decorated for and he doesn’t ask for anything in return.
 He always wishes he could do more for them.
-Read more about how Zickgraf is bringing light into the homes of families that are suffering.

 The call of the trumpet

 Gary Marquardt wanted to find a way to honor veterans who had passed away.
 He loved the sound of the trumpet ringing through the cemetery and wanted to play.
 But there was one problem, he didn’t know how.
 That didn’t stop him, he taught himself how to play the trumpet and each night he raises his horn and plays to honor the veterans.
 Read more about why this daily ritual means so much to Gary.